Bartholomew Broadbent

-Bartholomew Broadbent (born 11 January 1962) is a wine expert specializing in Port and Madeira.
+Bartholomew Broadbent (born 11 January 1962) is a British wine expert specializing in Port and Madeira.
 He is the son of the wine critic Michael Broadbent and brother of Dame Emma Arbuthnot.
-He and his wife Spencer Broadbent have two children, Charlotte and Henry.
+He lives in Virginia with his wife and two children, Charlotte Broadbent and Henry Broadbent.
+He goes by the nickname of Bollew.

 Career

 In 1989, Broadbent pioneered the reintroduction of Madeira wine in the US which had effectively disappeared following Prohibition after being one of the most widely consumed alcoholic drinks.

 Broadbent campaigns on clarity of alcohol levels on wine packaging and promotes Virginia wines.